machadoprx/covid_mask_detector/README.md

 One for face detection: https://github.com/ipazc/mtcnn

+Most of the data used in this project was obtained from: https://github.com/X-zhangyang/Real-World-Masked-Face-Dataset

-The face detection can also be performed by the Viola Jones algorithm instead, besides its unstable (many false positive) the VJ is faster.
+The face detection can also be performed by the Viola Jones algorithm instead.

+The differences between this methods can vary per image.
+After some testing, the VJ seen to be the best solution for face detection, apart from its superior performance, it may have better accuracy than the Deep Learning approach used.

 # CNN Architecture for mask detection